Luweero Secondary School: Inducting new staff and students

 The newly recruited teachers are inducted to get into the school system by the Dean of Studies, Semambo Joseph.
 The old staff also helped the new members to become conversant with the system.

 Prefects play an active role in helping the new students becoming adopted to the new environments.

 Set of school rules and regulations are usually handed over to the newcomers who are encouraged to read, understand and sign them.

-Student counselors do help their fellow students to keep on the right track.
+Student counsellors do help their fellow students to keep on the right track.